Zerocheck vs Playwright MCP

 Where Playwright MCP falls short

-• It’s a tool, not a workflow.
-MCP gives your agent a browser, but you still decide what to test, write the assertions, and wire it into CI yourself
+• MCP gives your agent a browser, but you still decide what to test, write assertions, and wire it into CI yourself

 • No persistence between sessions - every test is a one-shot prompt.
 There’s no test suite, no history, no regression tracking